 simmer chole masala on a low to medium flame. you can also cook without the lid.

-the chole masala gravy will thicken and reduce. mash a few chana. this will help thicken the chana masala gravy.
+the gravy will thicken and reduce. mash a few chickpeas. this will help thicken the gravy.

 simmer till you get the consistency you prefer. the chana masala consistency is not thin, but medium consistency or dry.